Reflected stochastic partial differential equations with fully local monotone coefficients in infinite dimensional domains: Applications

-The operator $A$ is defined component-wise based on the linear and nonlinear terms (excluding the convection terms handled by $B$). \cite{RSZ24} verifies the local monotonicity condition for this system.
-If $\sigma = (\sigma_1, \sigma_2): \mathbb{H} \to \mathbb{H}$ is Lipschitz, then the reflected system admits a unique solution $( (u, n), (L_u, L_n) )$.
-This result follows from Theorem \ref{result}, using the properties of $A$ and $B$ established in \cite{RSZ24}, Section 4.5.
+The assumptions \hypref{H1}-\hypref{H4} regarding the operator $A$ are verified in \cite{RSZ24}.
+If $\sigma = (\sigma_1, \sigma_2): \mathbb{H} \to L_2(U,\mathbb{H})$ is Lipschitz and of linear growth, then the reflected system admits a unique solution $((u, n), (L_u, L_n) )$ by Theorem \ref{result}.
 This framework also applies to the reflected Allen-Cahn-Navier-Stokes system and reflected magneto-hydrodynamic (MHD) equations.

-\paragraph*{Example 5.6 (Reflected 3D Leray-$\alpha$ model with fractional dissipation)} We consider the reflected 3D Leray-$\alpha$ model with fractional dissipation on the 3D torus $\mathbb{T}^3=[0,2\pi]^3$ with periodic boundary conditions:
+\textbf{Example 5.5.
+(Reflected 3D Leray-$\alpha$ model with fractional dissipation)} We consider the reflected 3D Leray-$\alpha$ model with fractional dissipation on the 3D torus $\mathbb{T}^3=[0,2\pi]^3$ with periodic boundary conditions:

 where $W(t)$ is a cylindrical Wiener process on a separable Hilbert space $U$.
 In particular, in the case of $\theta_1=0$, the above model becomes the hyperviscous Navier-Stokes equations and it is well known that this system has a unique global solution for $\theta_2\geq\frac{5}{4}$ without reflection.
 Since we work with periodic boundary condition, we can expand the velocity in Fourier series as